getzep/docs.getzep.com/docs/sdk/extractors.md

-# Message Extractors
+# Enrichment and Extraction

-Zep Extractors extract information from messages.
-Currently, Zep has several extractors, with more planned:
+Zep automatically enriches and extracts information from chat messages.
+This capability includes:

 - A progressive summarizer
 - An embedding vectorizer